minvws/nl-covid19-data-dashboard/README.md

 ## Disclaimer

 This dashboard is developed and maintained by a different team than the NL COVID19 Notification App.
 They are separate projects.
-If you want to get in touch with the team, please join the CODE for NL Slack and join the channel.
+If you want to get in touch with the team, please join the CODE for NL Slack and join the channel `#coronadashboard`.

 Tamas Erkelens from the Municipality of Amsterdam is contact person for the project team that made the dashboard.